 |What's that Ma'am?
 You say Demolisher is OP?
 Yes, that is troubling, please remain on the line.|

 The last note I'll make is that Engine Techs just allows a Speed 1 maneuver.
 So, your Gladiator gets 2 clicks.
-Your MC80 only gets 1, no matter what you do or want.
-This is after the maneuver step, so Madine doesn't trigger, nor can you spend the extra click you got from a navigation dial.
+Your HMC80 and LMC80 only get 1, no matter what you do or want.
+This is after the regular maneuver step, so Madine doesn't trigger, nor can you spend the extra click you got from a navigation dial.
 Keep that in mind when you're using this.
+It DOES combo with Take Evasive Action! or Jerrjerrod however, so you can get an extra click in that speed 1 maneuver (if and only if you're going speed 1!).

 |See, she has her goggles on.
 Safety is important!
 I think it's a she.
 Could be Skrillex.
 Has anyone seen my bass?|